Santana-macharia/flyevents/README.md

 ## Live Application URL

 ### https://flyevents.github.io
-This URL has the application deployed in
+Click to see the deployed application

 ## Prerequisites